telerik/xaml-docs/controls/radwebcam/overview.md

 ---
 title: Overview
 page_title: Overview
-description: The RadWebCam control allows you to display the stream provided by a web camera
+description: The RadWebCam control allows you to display the stream provided by a web camera.
 slug: radwebcam-overview
 tags: overview
 published: True